aarontran/g309.2-0.6/Notes.md

 Suggestion -- can we combine the MOS1/2 spectra from each obsid?
     results in three spectra / region to fit.

-Is Gamma Cas introducing light curve noise? compute FOV lightcurve _without_ point sources.
+Is HD 119682 introducing light curve noise? compute FOV lightcurve _without_ point sources.

 List of assumptions to test.
 How do the (KEY) fits above change if I: